 But whatever combination you select, here’s a no-fail method for how to fry fish!

-1. Start by soaking your fillets in milk or beaten eggs for 2-3 minutes,
+1. To make fish fry batter start by soaking your fillets in milk or beaten eggs for 2-3 minutes

 2. Before gently rolling them in seasoned flour, breadcrumbs or cornmeal, and tap off the excess.